ssocias/cassie_docs/source/get-requests.rst

 ======
 Returns a dictionary of all Group objects indexed be the Group's slug attribute.
 This request is called when the User clicks on the "Groups" button (i.e. the Octopus icon) in the top nav bar.

+.. note:: To return ONLY a list of group slugs for the given user, use this endpoint: ``GET https://cassieapp.com/api/profile/{handle}/groups/?slugs_only``

+.. note:: To return information on only one group at a time, use this endpoint: ``GET https://cassieapp.com/api/groups/{group_slug}/?casties=`` By default, this request will also include a list of all Casties within the Group.
+Set the 'casties' parameter to False to omit this list and only return the Group Object.

 **Definition:**

 ``GET https://cassieapp.com/api/groups/``